BEng Structural and Fire Safety Engineering

 The grades used to meet our entry requirements must include:

-- SQA: Highers: Mathematics at A and one of Physics (preferred), Biology, Chemistry, Computing Science or Engineering Science at B*.
-National 5s: English at C. *(Revised 19 November 2020 to expand the range of accepted subjects.)
+• SQA: Highers: Mathematics at A and one of Physics (preferred), Biology, Chemistry, Computing Science or Engineering Science at B. Higher Applications of Mathematics is not accepted in place of Higher Mathematics.
+National 5s: Physics or Engineering Science at B and English at C.

-- A Levels: Mathematics and one of Physics (preferred), Biology, Chemistry, Computing Science/Computing, Design & Technology (excluding Food Technology) or Engineering at B*.
-GCSEs: English at C or 4. *(Revised 19 November 2020 to expand the range of accepted subjects.)
+• A Levels: Mathematics and one of Physics (preferred), Biology, Chemistry, Computing Science/Computing, Design & Technology (excluding Food Technology) or Engineering at B. GCSEs: Physics or Science at B or 6 and English at C or 4.

-- IB: HL: Mathematics (from 2021, Mathematics: Analysis and approaches only) and one of Physics (preferred), Biology, Chemistry, Computing Science or Design Technology at 5*.
-SL: English at 5. *(Revised 19 November 2020 to expand the range of accepted subjects.)
+• IB: HL: Mathematics (Analysis and approaches only) and one of Physics (preferred), Biology, Chemistry, Computing Science or Design Technology at 5.
+SL: Physics at 5 (if not at HL) and English at 5.

 Find out more about entry requirements